-Conservation Planning and Protection of Rare Species and Habitats
+- Conservation Planning and Protection of Rare Species and Habitats.

 Recognizing the need to protect the county's unique natural communities and rare, threatened, and endangered species, projects include plans and studies to identify biodiversity conservation priorities.
 These efforts will guide the development of land preservation and habitat protection strategies, along with related actions to implement them.
-Measure Q investments in this area will be carefully targeted to complement state and federal programs, focusing on locally-identified gaps and community priorities rather than duplicating higher-level planning efforts on the Federal and State level.
-Examples: habitat conservation and management plans, species recovery plans, land preservation strategies, and conservation design for wetlands, sloughs, riparian corridors, and agricultural-wildlife edge habitats.
+Examples: habitat conservation and management plans, species recovery plans, land preservation strategies, and conservation design for wetlands, sloughs, riparian corridors, and agricultural-wildlife edge habitats. - Habitat Restoration and Enhancement.
+These projects focus on improving the quality and function of degraded ecosystems to support native wildlife and plants.